Detegr/openRBRVR/FAQ.md

 - This can happen without Anti-Aliasing and/or anisotropic filtering.
 Increase anisotropic filtering and try increasing Anti-Aliasing if your system can handle it.

+## How do I use per-stage anti-aliasing?

+- Per-stage anti-aliasing is best used in a way that the base anti-aliasing is set to 2x SRS or 4x SRS in the RSF launcher, and the `[gfx]` sections reduce the default multisampling for example disabling for BTB stages it by setting it 0.
+See openRBRVR.toml.sample for example.